zhanziyang/vue-croppa/README.md

 - default: `false`

 #### show-remove-button
 Specifies whether to show the built-in remove-button.
 You can change the button's color and size using the following two props.
-If you still find it ugly, hide it and use the `reset()` method to implement your own trigger.
+If you still find it ugly, hide it and use the `remove()` method to implement your own trigger.
 - type: `boolean`
 - default: `false`